Infopulse Ukraine

-The firm was founded in 1991 in Kyiv, Ukraine by Oleksiy Sihov and Andriy Anisimov.
+The company was founded in 1991 in Kyiv, Ukraine by Oleksiy Sihov and Andriy Anisimov.

 In 2007, Infopulse became a part of the Norwegian information technology company EDB Business Partner ASA.
-After a 2010 merger of EDB with a Nordic corporation ErgoGroup, Infopulse became a subsidiary of the newly formed information technology company EDB ErgoGroup ASA, which later was renamed to Evry.
-It is now known as Tietoevry, following the merger of Evry and Finnish IT company Tieto in 2019.
+Following subsequent mergers, the company became a subsidiary of Evry and later Tietoevry after the Evry–Tieto merger in 2019.

-Infopulse specializes in application management and IT infrastructure management, software research and development, software maintenance, and information technology outsourcing (ITO).
-The firm also provides business process outsourcing services, application packaging services, development of mobile applications and software, and IT consulting services.
+Infopulse provide software research and development, development of mobile applications and software, and IT consulting services.